goetzi123/FleetChat/FleetChat_System_Boundaries_Compliance.md

 ### 5. API and Interface Restrictions

-#### 5.1 Samsara API Usage
+#### 5.1 Fleet System API Usage
 - **Read-Only Access**: FleetChat may only read event data for message relay
-- **No Write Operations**: Prohibited from creating, modifying, or deleting Samsara data
+- **No Write Operations**: Prohibited from creating, modifying, or deleting fleet system data
-- **No API Cloning**: Cannot replicate or mirror Samsara API functionality
+- **No API Cloning**: Cannot replicate or mirror ANY fleet system API functionality

 #### 5.2 User Interface Prohibition
-- **No Fleet Management UI**: Cannot provide interfaces that duplicate Samsara functionality
+- **No Fleet Management UI**: Cannot provide interfaces that duplicate ANY fleet system functionality
 - **No Dashboards**: Cannot display fleet metrics, analytics, or operational data
 - **Setup Interface Only**: Limited to communication service configuration only